nklange/PrimingSourcePaper/README.md

 ## Pre-processing of data

-Raw data are pre-processed in R script (StandardAnalysis/CIDS_preprocessing.R) to produce pre-processed files CIDRSXX_fulldatascreened.R
+Raw data are pre-processed in R script (StandardAnalysis/CIDS_preprocessing.R) to produce pre-processed files StandardAnalysis/CIDRSXX_fulldatascreened.R

 In all columns "-99" indicates a missing value.
 In CIDRS19 and CIDSR21 this is used to indicate that no recognition task was completed.
 In CIDRS22, the recognition task columns are omitted.